Mr-Sunglasses/book.kanishkk.xyz/README.md

 cd book.kanishkk.me
 ```
-- Install mdbook into your system
+- Install mdbook into your system ( using script )
 ```
 cd scripts/